-G-Shock has proved its latest GPW-2000 Gravitymaster can suvrive extreme conditions by sending it into the stratosphere attached to a meteorological flight balloon.
+G-Shock has proved its latest GPW-2000 Gravitymaster can survive extreme conditions by sending it into the stratosphere attached to a meteorological flight balloon.

 The watch took off from Yorkshire, reaching the near zero gravity conditions at 44.1km above earth where the temperature was recorded at -58C.